 Rightmove’s house price index is more up to date, but it’s based on asking prices rather than sold prices.
-In November’s report, it found that average asking prices fell by 0.6% month-on-month but rose by 6.3% year-on-year.
+In January’s report, it found that average asking prices rose by 0.3% month-on-month and 7.6% year-on-year.

 - Find out more: should you pay attention to house price indices?

 There’s been a great deal of optimism around the property market of late, with an imbalance between supply and demand meaning properties are selling more quickly than before.